Pipeline values and parameters

 - Configuration processing stages

-- The scope of pipeline parameters
+- The scope of parameters in configuration

 - Element parameter scope